zevv/npeg/README.md

 value is then available inside code blocks as a variable.
 This mitigates the need for global variables for storing or retrieving data in access captures.

-The syntax for defining a generic grammar is as follows:
+The syntax for passing data in a grammar is:

 ```
 peg(name, identifier: Type)
 ```

-For example, the above parser can be rewritten using a generic parser as such:
+For example, the above parser can be rewritten as such:

 ```nim
 type Dict = Table[string, int]